Skip to main content

 A declaration of a campus emergency is an official designation intended to communicate to the University, as well as state and local officials, that the University’s normal functions and operations are interrupted and our resources are unable to meet demands resulting from the incident.
 Only the President or his/her designee is authorized to issue a declaration of campus emergency.

-The Vice President of Technology and Security serves as the Chair of the Emergency Management Team.
+VP and General Counsel serves as the Chair of the Emergency Management Team.
 The EMT Chair will consult with the President or designee regarding the incident to assess the need for declaration of a campus emergency, in collaboration with the Incident Commander, Emergency Management and other emergency responders, if necessary.

 When the SDSU Police Department or another entity determines that an emergency exists, the University EMT Chair or designee will be contacted.
 The EMT Chair will notify the University President or by order of succession.
 If none of the above can be contacted the Chief of Police has the authority to activate the EMT to the EOC, and when an actual civil disorder is in progress and immediate action is necessary to protect persons or property from further injury or damage.